 Looks like there is no stoppage to the data breach as we hear another massive data breach of the popular Quora.com.
 Quora is a place to gain and share knowledge.
 It’s a platform to ask questions and connect with people who contribute unique insights and quality answers.
-Quora said that the hackers breached their network and accessed varieties of sensitive personal data that rounds to 100 million users.
+Quora said that the hackers breached their network and accessed various sensitive personal data that amounted to 100 million users.

 The information comprises of the protected passwords, email addresses, full names, data imported from linked networks and various non-public content which includes all the answer requests, upvotes and downvotes, direct messages which came over, all the public content and comments.